-- 147. This authority notes that the following specific mandatory conditions must be added to each AGC premises licence: - That a notice must be displayed at all entrances to AGCs stating that no person under the age of 18 years will be admitted to the premises: - That there can be no direct access between an AGC and any other premises licensed under the Act or premises with a family entertainment centre, club gaming, club machine or licensed premises gaming machine permit; - Any Automated Telling Machine (ATM) made available for use on the premises shall be located in a place that requires any customer who wishes to use it to cease gambling at any gaming machine in order to do so; and - The consumption of alcohol in AGCs is prohibited at any during which facilities for gambling are being provided on the premises.
-A notice stating this should be displayed in a prominent place at every entrance to the premises. - 148.
+- 170. This authority notes that the following specific mandatory conditions must be added to each AGC premises licence: - That a notice must be displayed at all entrances to AGCs stating that no person under the age of 18 years will be admitted to the premises: - That there can be no direct access between an AGC and any other premises licensed under the Act or premises with a family entertainment centre, club gaming, club machine or licensed premises gaming machine permit; - Any Automated Telling Machine (ATM) made available for use on the premises shall be located in a place that requires any customer who wishes to use it to cease gambling at any gaming machine in order to do so; and - The consumption of alcohol in AGCs is prohibited at any during which facilities for gambling are being provided on the premises.
+A notice stating this should be displayed in a prominent place at every entrance to the premises. - 171.
 This authority will wish to have specific regard to the location of and entry to AGCs to minimise the opportunities for children to gain access.
-This may be of particular importance in areas where young people may be unsupervised for example, where an AGC is in a complex, such as a shopping centre.
+This may be of particular importance in areas where young people may be unsupervised for example, where an AGC is in a complex, such as a shopping centre. - 172.
+All AGCs within the Borough are considered to be a potentially 'high risk' premises by their nature and are fully inspected on an annual basis by Licensing Enforcement Officers.